-Most categories of variable expenses, such as certain labour costs in housekeeping and utility costs, fluctuate with changes in the level of room occupancy.
+Most categories of variable expenses, such as certain labour costs in housekeeping and utility costs, fluctuate with changes in the levels of room occupancies.
 The cost of goods sold in the hotel business, such as food products and beverages, fluctuate with guest frequency of dining in restaurants, bars and banquets.